HwWobbe/DefinitiveData-DeltaAlerts/README.md

 ## 2026-04:
 ...

+- MemoryMaps may be part of an an effective Navigation methodology
+  - Keep( NavWays260421 )
 - GrokChat is a relatively easy way to build a schema
   - 4146 is an effective key
 - incorporate this into the EdD2025 claim